Skip to content

 WSL recommendation

-For a smoother development experience on Windows, use WSL 2 (Ubuntu) and follow the Linux instructions above inside the WSL terminal.
+For a smoother experience on Windows, use WSL 2 (Ubuntu) and follow the Linux instructions above.